-You can be sure that in choosing to travel with Wayoutback to Uluru (Ayers Rock) or the Top End, you will experience the passion, knowledge and commitment we all feel for the area we choose to live and operate within our beautiful Red Centre.
+You can be sure that when choosing to travel with Wayoutback to Uluru (Ayers Rock) or the Top End, you will experience the passion, knowledge and commitment we feel for the unique areas we choose to live and share, all within our beautiful, rugged and remote Northern Territory.

 Wayoutback has always been a strong advocate of promoting and sharing Aboriginal culture and supporting Aboriginal enterprises.
-We impart information on Aboriginal history and the binding relationship the indigenous inhabitants of Australia share and experience with the land as possible, as well as promoting indigenous experiences so our customers can get an insight and understanding into the rich and diverse indigenous way of life first hand.
+We impart information on Aboriginal history and the binding relationship the indigenous inhabitants of Australia share and experience with the land.
+Developing such relationships enables our customers to get an insight and understanding into the rich and diverse indigenous way of life first hand.

 Always Striving to Go One Better

-Wayoutback recently started up Walking Country which provides fully guided and fully catered Desert Walks along parts of the famous Larapinta Trail.
-The Larapinta Trail runs for 230km’s along the backbone of the West MacDonnell Ranges, from the Old Telegraph Station on the outskirts of Alice Springs and heading west along the ranges through a variety of desert habitats before rewarding walkers with 360° vistas from Mount Sonder – the highest point and end of the Trail.
+Some years ago Wayoutback created Walking Country which provides fully guided and catered walks along the Larapinta Trail.
+The Larapinta Trail runs 230km’s along the backbone of the West MacDonnell Ranges.
+Starting from the Old Telegraph Station on the outskirts of Alice Springs and heading west along the ranges through a variety of desert habitats before rewarding walkers with 360° vistas from Mount Sonder – the highest point and the end of the Trail.
 Walking Country is also our charter based company offering personalised touring for those seeking an even more exclusive and unique experience.